-It’s true – we’re (again) facing a resurgence of measles (rubeola) across the country this year.
+It's official - we're (again) facing a strong resurgence of measles (rubeola) across the country this year, the greatest number of cases reported in the U.S. since measles was eliminated in 2000.

 Here’s what you need to know: